bfeitknecht/vault/sem3/A&D/PV/A&D-recap.md

 ## Queue

 Implemented with doubly linked list, all operations are in $O(1)$.
-LILO.
+FIFO.

 `enq(x)`
 	adds the element at the end